ta32/tpm/README.md

 ## About this Project

-* A free and open-source password manager.
+* A free and open-source password manager

 * password manager that protects all your passwords **without** a master password

-* password manager where the encrypted passwords when synced online are stored using an account you control
+* password manager where the encrypted passwords is synced online using a storage account you control

 These requirements were met by the Trezor Password Manager (TPM), but was sadly deprecated.
 This project aims to re-build this Chrome extension as a PWA-WebAPP, but with better offline support